-Not Just Bitcoin: Cryptocurrencies Are Numerous and Varied Since Bitcoin's launch in 2009, more than 20,000 "altcoins" have appeared
+Not just Bitcoin: Cryptocurrencies are numerous and varied Since Bitcoin's launch in 2009, tens of thousands of "altcoins" have appeared

 There are more than 20,000 cryptocurrencies out there in various sizes and uses, and many more go unaccounted for or abandoned.
 In total, the market capitalization of all cryptocurrencies is about \$1.0T.